FT-Dojo: Towards Autonomous LLM Fine-Tuning with Language Agents: FT-Agent

 FT-Agent operates as a three-stage loop executed at every iteration, where each stage directly addresses one challenge outlined above.

-\textbf{Stage 1: Strategy Proposal.} Given the task specification retrieved through the Meta API $\mathcal{I}(\tau)$, distilled summaries of prior iterations, structured evaluation signals, and the current system state, the agent formulates a unified hypothesis (see Appendix~\ref{subsec:memory-context}) that jointly covers high‑level data strategy and high‑level training configuration.
-Each iteration produces a compact plan with three parts: (i) a data strategy describing source selection, filtering rules, formatting choices, or synthetic augmentation; (ii) a training configuration covering learning‑rate settings, batch‑size scale, prompt‑format adjustments, CoT usage, or iteration length; and (iii) a rationale that links the proposed changes to observed failure patterns.
+\textbf{Stage 1: Strategy Proposal.} Given the task specification retrieved through the Meta API $\mathcal{I}(\tau)$, distilled summaries of prior iterations, structured evaluation signals, and the current system state, the agent formulates a unified hypothesis (see Appendix~\ref{subsec:memory-context}) that jointly covers high-level data strategy and high-level training configuration.
+Each iteration produces a compact plan with three parts: (i) a data strategy describing source selection, filtering rules, formatting choices, or synthetic augmentation; (ii) a training configuration covering learning-rate settings, batch-size scale, prompt-format adjustments, CoT usage, or iteration length; and (iii) a rationale that links the proposed changes to observed failure patterns.

-This unified hypothesis is generated through an experience‑driven process: the agent inherits the current best‑performance configuration as the baseline, reviews sibling attempts to understand what has already been explored, and consults past failures to avoid repeating ineffective solutions.
+This unified hypothesis is generated through an experience-driven process: the agent inherits the current best-performance configuration as the baseline, reviews sibling attempts to understand what has already been explored, and consults past failures to avoid repeating ineffective solutions.
 Formally, given the best configuration $(\theta_d^*, \theta_t^*)$ and experience $\mathcal{E}$,